kevATin/AMRSN/weapon_list.md

 * Brain's rumble, different intensities?
 * Brain's gravity inversion
 * Slippery Floor
-* Suicide, instantly kills player upon usage, may be useful on coop maps with bouncy walls where self kills aren't quickly do-able, if possible it shouldn't give your last attacker a kill so it can be used to avoid giving the enemy veteran bars
 * Boost, similar to the miranda dash, but for every plane and can't skip through walls, useful for escaping stalling
 * Ninja teleport, got the idea while watching some newbies with bad ping skip around the map, requires jar modding or packet filter firewall,